- Excellent fuel economy

 The NHTSA and IIHS awarded the Prius mostly top marks in crash testing, and standard safety features help the Prius avoid crashes.

-It gets a point each for standard automatic emergency braking and a five-star NHTSA rating to earn a 7.
+It gets a point for standard automatic emergency braking to earn a 6 here.

 All Prius come with Toyota Safety Sense 2.0, a suite of driver assistance features that includes automatic emergency braking with pedestrian detection, active lane control, adaptive cruise control, and automatic high beams.
 Options include blind-spot monitors and parking sensors.